 - Witch hazel – witch hazel can be applied directly to the sore skin around the anus, it calms itching and also reduces pain.
 Use witch hazel wipes after you have been to the toilet instead of toilet paper as this can be a particularly uncomfortable time.
 Toilet paper can actually aggravate the hemorrhoids so switch it up for soothing and moist witch hazel wipes

 - Epsom salts – in a warm bath can help calm the intense irritation and soreness and this is particularly helpful after a bowel movement.
-You can also use a ‘sitz’ bath which is a small plastic basin which fits nearly over the toilet seat allowing you to sit and bathe without the requirement to actually have a bath
+You can also use a ‘sitz’ bath which is a small plastic basin that fits nearly over the toilet seat allowing you to sit and bathe without the requirement to actually have a bath

 Making some daily lifestyle changes can help hemorrhoids to resolve more quickly and even prevent them from occurring in the first place.